Masaki-Morimoto/Grad-CAM_for_fluid-flows/README.md

 ![alt text](https://github.com//Masaki-Morimoto/Grad-CAM_for_fluid-flows/blob/images/vorticity.png?raw=true)  |  ![alt text](https://github.com//Masaki-Morimoto/Grad-CAM_for_fluid-flows/blob/images/grad-cam.png?raw=true)

 <div style="text-align: center;">Vorticity field of a cylinde wake (input data) and its Grad-CAM map of the force coefficient estimation.</div>

+## Information

+Author: Masaki Morimoto (Keio University)

+This repository contains

+Grad-CAM_for_CDprediction_cylinder.ipynb

+For citations, please use the reference below:

+M. Morimoto, K. Fukami, K. Zhang, and K. Fukagata "Generalization techniques of neural networks for fluid flow estimation," arXiv:2011.11911 (2020).
+Authors provide no guarantees for this code.
+Use as-is and for academic research use only; no commercial use allowed without permission.
+The code is written for educational clarity and not for speed.